How to do car PR in 2024 & 7 great automotive PR stunt examples

 I'm honestly not sure how you got to this article.
 Maybe you accidentally fell into an automotive public relations role and need the basics.
 Or you're a seasoned pro who just wants to brush up on the niche.

 Either way, we should start by saying that automotive PR is not altogether different from any other type of PR.
 It's all about getting in the head of your customer and appealing to their primal need to not take the bus anymore.
-That said, here are some key reminders when considering how to best approach your next auto PR campaign.
+That said, here are some key reminders when considering how to create your PR strategy.

 So, what makes your vehicle sparkle among the rest?
 What do you do differently than, say, a Ford Pinto?
 And, most importantly, what will yield the most buzz?